Resources and Tools for Communities

 The Research Universities Council of BC: RUCBC works with and on behalf of its members to improve the quality, accessibility and coordination of university education in British Columbia.
 The Council provides a single voice on behalf of the six major universities on public policy issues including funding, research, accountability, admissions and transfer.
 RUCBC is funded by the member universities. http://www.rucbc.ca/related-sites

-National Collaborating Centre for Aboriginal Health: Established in 2005 by the Government of Canada, and funded through the Public Health Agency of Canada, the NCCAH is one of six centres in the National Collaborating Centres for Public Health program, each focusing on a different aspect of public health.
-Together, the centres help improve response to chronic disease and injury, infectious diseases, environmental health and health disparities. http://www.nccah-ccnsa.ca/34/Publications.nccah
+National Collaborating Centre for Indigenous Health: Established in 2005 by the Government of Canada, and funded through the Public Health Agency of Canada, the NCCIH is one of six centres in the National Collaborating Centres for Public Health program, each focusing on a different aspect of public health.
+Together, the centres help improve response to chronic disease and injury, infectious diseases, environmental health and health disparities. https://www.nccih.ca/en/

 Resources for Community Members Interested in Conducting Research